hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Tooling.md

 Currently we get analytics in a few different ways:

 - Video - Just check YouTube play counts
-- Podcast - We use Buzzsprouts built-in analyics
+- Podcast - We use Buzzsprout's built-in analytics
 - Social - Nothing other than manually checking
 - Website - Here we use [plausible](http://plausible.io) so we don't sell you data to google